microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 >[!knowledge] To verify this, try clearing the chat history, enter the prompt again and check how the model's response changes.

 > [!NOTE]
-> In the Azure AI Studio Playground there's also a **Session Settings** option that allows you to control the context window size, which is the number of previous interactions that the model will consider as context (default is 10).
+> You can control the context window size, which is the number of previous interactions that the model will consider as context (default is 10) by going into the **Parameters** tab.

 ### Summarization and key entities extraction